Things to do in Paris

 Nearest Stop: La Tour Maubourg metro station

-• Make sure you visit the Army Museum for a comprehensive look at France’s military history.
+• For military history enthusiasts, make sure to visit the Army Museum to get an insight into France’s military history.

 • As there are multiple entrances at the complex, enter through the East entrance to avoid crowds.